 If you enter a Chapter 13 bankruptcy with negative equity in a car that you've financed, you may qualify for a loan cramdown.
-Of course, filing for bankruptcy should never be a decision that is taken lightly.
+Of course, filing for bankruptcy should never be a decision that's taken lightly.
 The process can disrupt your life and damage your credit for years to come.

-Chapter 13 Filers Who are Eligible for Loan Cramdowns
+Chapter 13 Filers Who Are Eligible for Loan Cramdowns

 After filing for Chapter 13, you may be able to cram down a car loan if the following things apply: